cgiddens09/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  strings of cryptic text, which can be stored on the client-side using local storage or session storage.
+The server can readily tell the client that it issued the token.
+It can also read the token and make decisions for data transfer based on the client’s permission.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Login page and protected routes

 - [ ] Describe how web servers work.

+      Computers with programs to host, store, and process data and code.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create- .post
+      Read-  .get
+      Update-  .put
+      Delete-  .delete

 ## Project Set Up